$175 per person.

 Congrats pard’ner, you’ve just hit Paydirt!
 Rustle up some grub, some drink, and bask in yer personal glory.

 Time Cutoff: There will be one major time cut at 12:45pm to eliminate racers who haven't made it in time to tackle the final Clear Creek climb segment of the Paydirt route.
 This takes place at approximately mile 48 before a sustained single track climb.
-If you do not make this cut, we'll send you back on the Express route
+If you do not make this cut, we'll send you back to Fuji Park on a shorter bailout option.

 This is gravel and self reliance is paramount.
 No pit crews or feeds are allowed outside of official feed zones.
 If you have someone supporting you make sure they stay within eyesight of the official aid stations.
 We will have neutral support at the Genoa Aid Station.
 Outside of official zones, riders must fix it or walk it.
 Accepting mechanical help from fellow compassionate riders is allowed.